newhuo-tech/hk-docs_rm/source/index.html.md

 ### Q1：Why the API returns error 'api-not-support-temp-addr' when withdrawing?

-A：User has to include the address into the pre-defined address table on Huobi official website before withdrawing through API.
+A：User has to include the address into the pre-defined address table on New Huo official website before withdrawing through API.

 ### Q2：Why the API returns error 'Invaild-Address' when withdraw USDT?